FeedTheme/templatemonster/README.md

 # templatemonster
-Free Template from templatemonster.com we use on our sites
+Free Template from templatemonster.com we use on our project sites